Noncompliance - Curing a Sanction

 Supportive Services During Curing

 Supportive services must be provided as necessary, including advance payments, to clients who are participating in activities to cure a sanction.
 If the county cannot provide these services, the individual has good cause for not participating in the activities to cure a sanction and will be considered as having cured the sanction at the time the county determines it cannot provide the supportive services.
-If a client initiates the curing process after a sanction is imposed, cash aid is restored the first day of the month following the date the individual contacts the county to indicate he or she wants to cure.
+If a client initiates the curing process after a sanction is imposed, cash aid is restored the first day of the month following the date the individual contacts the county to indicate they want to cure.

 Example

-Stopping a Sanction before Financial Penalty
+Stopping a Sanction before a Financial Penalty

 The following table outlines the steps to take when a client comes in to cure a sanction after the 20-day period, but before the financial penalty is imposed.